austinkregel/Vultr-Contributions/Install Snort.md

 By far the easiest way to test Snort would be by enabling the local.rules.
 This is just a place to set your custom rules for your implementation of Snort.

+If you noticed in the snort.conf file, some where around line 546, you should have

+    include $RULE_PATH/local.rules

+If you don't have it, please add it around 546.
+Once that is all set up you'll need to set up the local.rules file for testing.
+Just something small, I'll just have it keep track of a ping request (ICMP request).
+You can do that by adding in the following line to your local.rules file.

+     alert icmp any any -> $HOME_NET any (msg:"ICMP test"; sid:10000001; rev:001;)

+Once you have that in your file, save it, and then lets get to the testing.

+## Getting to the testing
+The following command will start snort and it will print "fast mode" alerts, as the user snort, under the group snort, using the config `/etc/snort/snort.conf`, and it will listen on the network interface `eno1`.
+You will need to change eno1 to whatever network interface your system is listening on.

+    $ sudo /usr/local/bin/snort -A console -q -u snort -g snort -c /etc/snort/snort.conf -i eno1

+Once you have it running, ping that computer.
+You should start to see something that looks like the following.

+    01/07−16:03:30.611173 [∗∗] [1:10000001:0] ICMP test [∗∗] [Priority: 0] {ICMP} 192.168.1.105 −> 192.168.1.104
+    01/07−16:03:31.612174 [∗∗] [1:10000001:0] ICMP test [∗∗] [Priority: 0] {ICMP} 192.168.1.104 −> 192.168.1.105
+    01/07−16:03:31.612202 [∗∗] [1:10000001:0] ICMP test [∗∗] [Priority: 0] {ICMP} 192.168.1.105 −> 192.168.1.104
+    ˆC∗∗∗ Caught Int−Signal

+You can press ctrl+c to exit the program, and that's it.
+Snort is all set up.

+## Sidenote:
+I want to note that there are some public rules made by the community you can download from [snort.org](https://www.snort.org/downloads#rule-downloads) under the "Community" tab, look for 'Snort', then just under that there is a community link.
+Download that, extract it, and look for the `community.rules` file.

+You'll have to uncomment most of the file, but the rules they have there are really use full.